tongyao-zhu/query-embedding-mix/README.md

 python query_embedding_mix/calculate_paper_values.py
 ```

-The full command list, including word-mix validation and ablations, is in [docs/REPRODUCTION.md](docs/REPRODUCTION.md).
+See [docs/REPRODUCTION.md](docs/REPRODUCTION.md) for the full command list, including word-mix validation and ablations.

 ## Where To Go Next 🧭